thubZai/thubZai.github.io/_pages/about.md

 ### How are you guys doing?
-Well, I'm doing great just like you...thanks for asking, btw! 😊 Here’s a glimpse into the things that light up my world!
+Well, I'm doing great just like you...thanks for asking, btw!

 🔭 I'm deeply curious in exploring **Multimodal Learning**, particularly **Vision-Language Models (VLMs)** & **Large Multimodal Models (MLLMs)** with insights from **Computer Vision (CV)** & **Deep Reinforcement Learning (RL)**.
 I care about **interpretability**, **efficiency**, **alignment & safety**!